About AccuPredict Driver Projections

 15 Races - Reasonable Number To Average Over All Races

 There is rapid improvement as the number of races averaged increases to about 12-15, with little or no improvement above that.
 Trying to read differences of less than a percent is pushing the data beyond what is reasonable, so I have selected 15 as a reasonable number to average over all races.
-I wanted as small a number as possible to preserve any information about drivers on hot streaks.
+I wanted the smallest number possible to preserve any information about drivers on hot streaks.

 Recent Past Performance - Same Track